jsinger67/parol/CONTRIBUTING.md

 - Make sure you run `cargo fmt` (found [here](https://github.com/rust-lang-nursery/rustfmt)) on your changes.
-- Also run `cargo clippy` (found [here](https://github.com/Manishearth/rust-clippy/)) on your changes, but I would greatly appreciate it and fix them if possible.
+- Also run `cargo clippy` (found [here](https://github.com/Manishearth/rust-clippy/)) on your changes and fix all warnings if possible.
 - It would be nice if you do a spell check.
 It is not required but encouraged.
 - Don't forget to add yourself to the to the list of Contributors in the README!
-This is not required, but it is very much encouraged!
+This is also not required, but it is very much encouraged!